StereoKit/StereoKit/docs/Pages/Reference/Mesh/GenerateRoundedCube.md

 description: Generates a cube mesh with rounded corners, pre-sized to the given dimensions.
 UV coordinates are 0,0 -> 1,1 on each face, meeting at the middle of the rounded corners.
 ---
 # [Mesh]({{site.url}}/Pages/Reference/Mesh.html).GenerateRoundedCube

 <div class='signature' markdown='1'>
 static [Mesh]({{site.url}}/Pages/Reference/Mesh.html) GenerateRoundedCube([Vec3]({{site.url}}/Pages/Reference/Vec3.html) dimensions, float edgeRadius, int subdivisions)
 </div>
-Generates a cube mesh with rounded corners, pre-sized to the given dimensions.
-UV coordinates are 0,0 -> 1,1 on each face, meeting at the middle of the rounded corners.

 |  |  |
 |--|--|